Dear Jew in the City-

 Testimony is taken very seriously by Judaism.
 Not testifying falsely is one of the “Ten Commandments,” in the same verse as murder, kidnaping and adultery (Exodus 20:12).
 Testifying falsely in capital cases was itself a capital crime (Deut.
 19:16-19).
 Failing to testify when one had information on a court case obligated a person to bring a guilt offering (Leviticus 5:1).

-So let’s return to your question: “Are two witnesses really required in order to report sexual abuse?”
+So let’s return to your question: “Are two witnesses really required in order to report physical or sex abuse?”
 Report to whom?
 To the police?
 To your employer?
 To a school?
 To your rabbi?
 None of these would require two witnesses.
 What you might need two witnesses for is to win a case in beis din against the offender, but why would you do that?
-Yes, we try to take our financial matters with other Jews to a beis din rather than to the secular courts but if there’s a violent crime – which is what sexual abuse is – you call the cops.
+Yes, we try to take our financial matters with other Jews to a beis din rather than to the secular courts but if there’s a violent crime – which is what physical and sexual abuse is – you call the cops.
 I never heard of a modern beis din adjudicating a case of murder or a mugging, and I don’t see why this should fall under a beis din’s purview, either.
 The most they can do is to impose fines or to remove someone from his position; they can’t send the accused party to jail or put him on the sex offender registry!

 Even if you’re not taking a sexual abuser to beis din, you might think it unfair that two witnesses are necessary to score a win.
 I have two things to say about that: (1) The same thing might be true of the secular courts.
 Without witnesses, it’s a “he said/she said” scenario and the burden of proof is on the plaintiff.
 Taking someone to court without corroboration might be a fruitless endeavor even under secular jurisprudence; (2) to assume that a case in beis din is “all or nothing” – two witnesses you win, otherwise you lose – is a great oversimplification.
 As we’ve already seen, a single witness is not without merit and a beis din does consider other forms of evidence in their deliberations.
 But, as noted, I don’t think beis din is the appropriate venue for such cases.